yukiekajita/SQL-Database-Management-Project/README.md

 #### Data Analysis with Query

-1. Listed the following details of each employee: employee number, last name, first name, sex, and salary.
+1. I listed the following details of each employee: employee number, last name, first name, sex, and salary.

-2. Listed first name, last name, and hire date for employees who were hired in 1986.
+2. I iisted first name, last name, and hire date for employees who were hired in 1986.

-3. Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+3. I listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

-4. Listed the department of each employee with the following information: employee number, last name, first name, and department name.
+4. I listed the department of each employee with the following information: employee number, last name, first name, and department name.

-5. Listed first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+5. I listed first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-6. Listed all employees in the Sales department, including their employee number, last name, first name, and department name.
+6. I listed all employees in the Sales department, including their employee number, last name, first name, and department name.

-7. Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. I listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-8. In descending order, listed the frequency count of employee last names, i.e., how many employees share each last name.
+8. In descending order, I listed the frequency count of employee last names, i.e., how many employees share each last name.

 ## Extra

-1. Imported the SQL database into Pandas.
+1. I imported the SQL database into Python-Pandas.

-2. Created a histogram to visualize the most common salary ranges for employees.
+2. I created a histogram to visualize the most common salary ranges for the employees.

 * Histogram Image

 ![Histogram](Readme_Images/Histogram.png)

-3. Created a bar chart of average salary by title.
+3. I created a bar chart of the average salary by job titles.

 * Bar Chart Image